Niklas-Zeidler/BangleApps/apps/climb_logger/README.md

 parameters are:
 * difficulty in french scale
 * style : [slab, vertical, overhang]
-* succss : whether you topped or not
+* success : whether you topped or not
 * discipline : [boulder, sport, trad, DWS]
 * where: [indoors, outdoors]